Origin of donor compensation in monoclinic (Al$_x$Ga$_{1{\rm -}x})_2$O$_3$ alloys

 In Ga$_2$O$_3$, [Fig.~\ref{fig:vac_defects}(c) and (f)], the V$^{\text{ic}}$ position has the lowest formation energy.
 As shown in Ref.~\onlinecite{Frodason2023}, V$^{\text{ib}}$ is slightly higher in energy compared to V$^{\text{ic}}$, while V$^{\text{ia}}$ has a formation energy comparable to V$^{\text{II}}$, and V$^{\text{I}}$ is the highest energy vacancy defect.
 This energetic ordering remains the same in AlGaO$_3$ [Fig.~\ref{fig:vac_defects}(b) and Fig.~\ref{fig:vac_defects}(e)], as the split vacancies are lower than the bare vacancies.
 V$_{\text{Ga}}^{\text{ic}}$ has the lowest formation energy, followed by V$_{\text{Ga}}^{\text{ib}}$ and both ia configurations (V$_{\text{Ga}}^{\text{ia}}$ or V$_{\text{Al}}^{\text{ia}}$), which have similar formation energies.
 Finally, for the bare vacancies, removing an Al II atom yields formation energies comparable to the ia vacancies.
 This is also more favorable compared to removing a Ga I atom, which is the highest energy vacancy defect.
 For Al$_2$O$_3$, shown by panels (a) and (d), the energetic ordering of the vacancies is the same as in Ga$_2$O$_3$ and AlGaO$_3$, with V$_{\text{Al}}^{\text{ic}}$ having the lowest formation energy.

-The Fermi-level position at which a vacancy defect becomes lower in formation energy than the Si donor is a useful measure for the extent of vacancy compensation in the alloys, as its value indicates when vacancy compensation will start occurring.
+As defect concentrations depend on the growth temperature and the specific experimental chemical potentials, we will use the Fermi-level position at which a vacancy defect becomes lower in formation energy than the Si donor as a qualitative measure for the extent of vacancy compensation in the alloys, as its value gives an indication of when vacancy compensation will start occurring.
 This point can be calculated using

 where E$^{f}$(V$^{q}$; E$_F$ = 0) is the formation energy of the lowest energy vacancy defect in charge state $q$ at the VBM and E$^{f}$(Si$^{q'}$; E$_F$ = 0) is the formation energy of Si in charge state $q'$ at the VBM.
 Note that in all cases, $q = -3$ and $q'= 1$.
 These values are given for Al$_2$O$_3$, AlGaO$_3$, and Ga$_2$O$_3$ for both O-poor and O-rich environments in Table~\ref{tab:defects}.